HubSpot/transmute/README.md

 addY(List(['x'])); // Returns List [ 'x', 'y' ]
 ```

 Returns `Iterable` with the concatenated value.
-If an indexed `Iterable`, does not override existing values.
-If a keyed `Iterable`, acts like `merge`.
+Does not support keyed `Iterable` subjects.

 ### count